 2. Keep Viscosity in Limit: Highly viscous oil if supplied for oily water separation will clog the filter.
 It is important to keep the viscosity of the oil within 1000 mm2/s

-3. Discharge Outside Separator: Never discharge or drain water oil mixture from the separator abruptly out of OWS as it will lead to the separated oil adhere to coalescers, making it inoperative.
+3. Discharge Outside Separator: Never discharge or drain water-oil mixture from the separator abruptly out of OWS as it will lead to the separated oil adhere to coalescers, making it inoperative.
 Ensure to discharge the collected separated oil outside the separator and clean the internals of the OWS by supplying water.

-4. Install Dust Filter: While using OWS for discharging bilge mixture containing dust and sand (a coarse grained entity), it will be difficult for the coalescer filter to pass dust and sand due to their sizes.
+4. Install Dust Filter: While using OWS for discharging bilge mixture containing dust and sand (a coarse-grained entity), it will be difficult for the coalescer filter to pass dust and sand due to their sizes.
 This will reduce the operating hours of the filter and in-turn the efficiency of the OWS.
-The ideal service life of the filter normally ranges from 1-2 year depending upon the manufacturing process, considering daily operation of one hour.
+The ideal service life of the filter normally ranges from 1-2 year depending upon the manufacturing process, considering the daily operation of one hour.
 It is advisable to install a dust filter in the inlet line of the OWS to avoid this trouble.

-5. Exchanging Probe for Fault Finding: for In most of the 15ppm OWS models, the oil level detecting probe and transmitting convertor in the 1st and 2nd stage chamber are identical.
+5. Exchanging Probe for Fault Finding: In most of the 15ppm OWS models, the oil level detecting probe and transmitting converter in the 1st and 2nd stage chamber are identical.
 In the event of trouble, exchange these with each other, between the chambers, as this will help in finding out the source of trouble quickly.

 6. Keep Check On Heating Device: If a heating device is provided, ensure it is ON when OWS is in operation and switched OFF before OWS is stopped.
 In case when the OWS is run for a long time, keep a track on the heater for overheating of coils.
-If the separator is overheated to high extent, there may be some production of inflammable gases inside.
+If the separator is overheated to a high extent, there may be some production of inflammable gases inside.

 7. Protect Internal Coating: The OWS internals are applied with tar epoxy coating, which is inflammable.
 Avoid bringing fire near to it or perform welding over the surface or body as the heat generated will damage the coating, making OWS susceptible to corrosion

 9. Prevent Leakage: Ensure the means provided to avoid leaking or flowing out of water due to siphon effect.
-Failure to do so will allow oil to flow in the secondary chamber highly affecting the treatment capability of the machine and clogging the 2nd stage filters
+Failure to do so will allow the oil to flow in the secondary chamber highly affecting the treatment capability of the machine and clogging the 2nd stage filters

 10. Check Effluent: Frequent checks on effluent to be done to assess the performance of the separator.
 If the effluent is found contaminated, immediately stop the separator and take preventive actions